SquareCodeFX/proxycheck.io-api/SECURITY.md

 ## Reporting a Vulnerability

-- For feature requests and reporting erros, bugs and bypasses, use the Github issues task.
+- For feature requests and reporting errors and bugs, use the GitHub issues task.
-- For simple questions, use the Github issues task.
+- For simple questions, use the GitHub issues task.
 - For piracy and resource ownership related issues, email me: admin@squarecode.de